Understanding Fault Codes: A Guide to Common OBD & Diagnostic Trouble Codes

 The OBD computer systems changed the manufacturing, technician, and diagnostic world starting in the 1980s.
 During that time, the OBD systems were introduced in response to several economic and environmental issues, including:

-- Electronic Components: Once electronic fuel injection gained popularity, manufacturers looked for other ways and components that could be turned into electronic functions.
+• Electronic Components: Once electronic fuel injection gained popularity, manufacturers looked for other ways and components that could be turned into electronic functions.
 This required a more complex and sophisticated monitoring system to accurately identify issues, hence improving the OBD systems.
+These electronic systems optimize vehicle operation, making it crucial to have sophisticated monitoring systems to diagnose issues effectively.

 Reading Fault Codes